naitikk-cmd/sky/README.md

-moon is on the sky
+moon is on the sk....